 Toy Ship: Romeo/Wendy is quite popular, considering they're both the same age as of the Time Skip.

 Viewer Gender Confusion: It's not 100% apparent whether Midnight is a tomboyish woman or a somewhat feminine man.
-The only time anyone referred to him/her with pronouns they used female ones ('her', 'daughter', etc.) but that's obviously not complete proof... and in fact, more recent chapters have switched to using male pronouns.
+The only time anyone referred to him/her with pronouns they used female ones ('her', 'daughter', etc.) but that's obviously not complete proof... and in fact, eventually switched to using male pronouns.
 This is a translation confusion.
 Midnight refers to himself using a pronoun only used by men and boys, and the times that the translator has used him and daughter were actually gender-neutral phrases like person and father and child.

 Crawford Seam, the former chairman of the Magic Council.
 He maybe could have been given a pass for turning out to be The Mole for Tartarus, a genocidal guild full of demons who believe humans are inherently inferior to them.
 Not so much for transferring the last living Key to Face from Jellal to himself, and then announcing he had done this to everyone in the room.
 Although, if you want to be honest, the reason why he felt that they wouldn't dare to kill him is because he's the one who can activate Face remotely.
 Something Kyouka later regretted.
 Of course, if he'd let that slip sooner, Kyouka wouldn't have killed him too soon.